arolla/GameOfLife/README.md

 # Todo

-Use your GenAI tool to understand the behaviour of the existing code.
+Use your GenAI tool to identify and understand the behaviour of the existing code.

 # Compare with rules defined